 Last week I posted about How to Make Tahini.
 I couldn’t believe how easy that was and how much we have used it already.
-Today, I will show you how to make a homemade roasted red pepper hummus.
-I made some for our Super Bowl party and it went over like gangbusters!
-I love hummus and I’m not really sure why we haven’t posted more of these recipes, but there will be 2 more coming up – so stand by.
+I made another batch for our Super Bowl party and it went over like gangbusters!

 Now, given all the “bad” food that is normally offered at Super Bowl parties, this was our contribution to providing a yummy and healthy snack!
 It served really well with pitas, vegetables and even tortilla chips.
 I offered all of them and allowed folks to pick their own.

-We started out our hummus recipe by draining one can of chickpeas and adding them to our high speed blender.
+Step One: Drain one can of chickpeas and add them to a high-speed blender.
 You can use a food processor as well, but the power of the Vitamix gets the job done very quickly.

 This is the best time for a taste test.
 I always seem to add more garlic, but that is a personal preference.

-Pour the hummus into a bowl and drizzle a little bit of the extra oil from the jar of roasted red peppers on top.
+Pour the it into a bowl and drizzle a little bit of the extra oil from the jar of roasted red peppers on top.
 This adds extra flavor and looks nice.

 Serve this with your favorite cut-up vegetables, crackers, pitas, or toasted bread.

-Note: You can leave out the tahini if you don’t have any.
-I think it adds a good earthy flavor to the hummus.
+Note: Leave out the tahini if you don’t have any.
+I think it adds a good earthy flavor though.
 For this particular recipe, the majority of the flavor is coming from the roasted red peppers and garlic, so you may not notice the absence of tahini – unless you are a REAL foodie!